COMSOC-Community/prefsampling/README.md

 The pipeline between GitHub and PyPI is automatised.
 To push a new version do the following:
 - Update the `pyproject.toml` with the new version number.
+- Update the `prefsampling/__init__.py` with the new version number.
-- On GitHub, create a new release tagged with the bew version number.
+- On GitHub, create a new release tagged with the new version number (only admins can do that).
 - You're done, the new version of the package is automatically pushed to PyPI after the creation of a GitHub release.